Commit 16c6545d authored by Tom Lane's avatar Tom Lane

 <Para>

-Frontend programs which use <FileName>libpq</FileName> must include
+Frontend programs which use <FileName>libpq</FileName> must include the

 header file <FileName>libpq-fe.h</FileName> and must link with the <FileName>libpq</FileName>